egulias/ListenersDebugCommandBundle/README.md

 probably available for the next stable realese of Symfony.
 I'll update it then.
 The output methods had been changed to allow space for listeners related information.

+As soon as the next Symfony 2.1.x stable reales appears, the command will be updated.

+# Usage

+As for any command you should use: `app/console` from your proyect root.
+The command would be:
+`app/console container:debug:listeners`

+## Available options

+There are 2 available options:

+* --show-private :    if issued will show also private services
+* --event=event.name: if issued will filter to show only the listeners listening to the given name

 # Installation and configuration

 ## Get the bundle